 The Skylarks’ War is another triumph for a favourite author of mine.
 Hilary McKay has a gift for creating characters that you want to share your life with and the effervescent Clarry is no exception.
 She lives with her emotionally absent father who is always extremely busy (doing nothing) and older brother Peter resisting his inevitable banishment to boarding school.
 Summers spent unleashed in Cornwall are what they live for, especially the company of their wonderfully charismatic cousin Rupert.
 The onset of World War One changes everything for worse as well as better.

-Since first meeting ‘The Exiles’ as a trainee teacher, and later the lovable and eccentric Casson Family, I have been a fan of Hilary McKay’s perceptive writing about family life.
+Since first meeting The Exiles as a trainee teacher, and later the lovable and eccentric Casson Family, I have been a fan of Hilary McKay’s incisive writing about family life.
 She depicts everyday life with hilarity in stories suffused with warmth and believable dialogue.
-The Skylark’s War is no exception and the writing had my tears of sorrow intermingled with tears of joy.
+The Skylark’s War is no exception, and the writing had my tears of sorrow intermingled with tears of joy.
 I defy any reader not to fall in love with every one of these characters.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.